waste-of-kindergarten/xpython37-v0.1/python/Doc/using/cmdline.rst

 Debug-mode variables
 ~~~~~~~~~~~~~~~~~~~~

-Setting these variables only has an effect in a debug build of Python.
+Setting these variables only has an effect in a debug build of Python, that is,
+if Python was configured with the ``--with-pydebug`` build option.

 .. envvar:: PYTHONTHREADDEBUG

    If set, Python will print threading debug info.

-   Need Python configured with the ``--with-pydebug`` build option.

 .. envvar:: PYTHONDUMPREFS

    If set, Python will dump objects and reference counts still alive after
    shutting down the interpreter.

-   Need Python configured with the ``--with-trace-refs`` build option.